-Requirement 18 of GSR Part 5 [4]: Construction and commissioning of the facilities
+Requirement 18 (GSR Part 5, Ref.
+[4]): Construction and commissioning of the facilities

-"Predisposal radioactive waste management facilities shall be constructed in accordance with the design as described in the safety case and approved by the regulatory body.
-Commissioning of the facility shall be carried out to verify that the equipment, structures, systems and components, and the facility as a whole, perform as planned."
+Predisposal radioactive waste management facilities shall be constructed in accordance with the design as described in the safety case and approved by the regulatory body.
+Commissioning of the facility shall be carried out to verify that the equipment, structures, systems and components, and the facility as a whole, perform as planned.

-6.91.
-Guidance for the construction of nuclear installations is provided in IAEA Safety Standards Series No. SSG-38, Construction for Nuclear Installations [49].
+6.94 Guidance for the construction of nuclear installations is provided in Ref.
+[49].

-6.92.
-For modular storage systems, most of the commissioning will be completed on loading of the first storage module.
+6.95 For modular storage systems, most of the commissioning should be completed on loading of the first storage module.
 Some of the commissioning processes may become a part of regular operation as new modules are brought into service.
 However, a change in module design may require some of the commissioning steps to be repeated for the new design [11].